postsharp/PostSharp.Documentation/conceptual/Introduction/WhatsNew/breaking-changes-20260.md

 * Projects targeting .NET 5.0 to 7.0 are unsupported at runtime. .NET 8 or later should be used in the final application instead.

 ## PostSharp.Patterns.Model.Redist
+* `[Recordable]` aspect and related APIs are not marked as obsolete and should not be used.
+These APIs will not be maintained and will be removed in a future release.
 * Assemblies targeting .NET Framework 4.5, .NET Standard 1.3, .NET 5.0, and .NET 7.0 were discontinued.
 * Assembly targeting .NET Framework 4.5 was retargeted to .NET Framework 4.7.1.
 * Projects targeting .NET Framework 4.5 to 4.7, .NET Standard 1.3 to 1.6 are unsupported.
 * Projects targeting .NET 5.0 to 7.0 are unsupported at runtime. .NET 8.0 or later should be used for the executed application instead.

 ## PostSharp.Patterns.Threading.Redist
+* `DeadlockDetectionPolicy` and related APIs were removed.
 * Assemblies targeting .NET Framework 4.5, .NET Standard 1.3, .NET 5.0, and .NET 7.0 were discontinued.
 * Assembly targeting .NET Framework 4.5 was retargeted to .NET Framework 4.7.1.
 * Projects targeting .NET Framework 4.5 to 4.7, .NET Standard 1.3 to 1.6 are unsupported.